Turn Wasted Heat Into Power with Combined Heat and Power

 Lower operational costs:

 High-energy consumers can reduce energy expenses by 10-15% annually

-Operate at levels as high as 80%
+Operate at overall levels of fuel efficiency as high as 80%

 Reduce the risk of power loss from grid disruption

 Protect against future energy price fluctuations via long-term power purchase agreements

 Limit grid congestion and offset electrical line losses

 Reduce criteria pollutant and carbon emissions by 40% or more

 Controlling Your CHP Solution